-- 1. Explain what citizenship in the nation means and what it takes to be a good citizen of this country.
-Discuss the rights, duties, and obligations of a responsible and active American citizen. - 2.
-Do TWO of the following: Option D can be completed at Eagle's Camp - Visit a place that is listed as a National Historic Landmark or that is on the National Register of Historic Places.
-Tell your counselor what you learned about the landmark or site and what you found interesting about it. - b.
-Tour your state capitol building or the U.S. Capitol.
+- 7. Do TWO of the following: Option D can be completed at Eagle's Camp - Visit a place that is listed as a National Historic Landmark or that is on the National Register of Historic Places.
+Tell your counselor what you learned about the landmark or site and what you found interesting about it. - Tour your state capitol building or the U.S. Capitol.
 Tell your counselor what you learned about the capitol, its function, and the history. - c.
 Tour a federal facility.
 Explain to your counselor what you saw there and what you learned about its function in the local community and how it serves this nation. - d.
 Choose a national monument that interests you.
-Using books, brochures, the Internet (with your parent's permission), and other resources, find out more about the monument.
-Tell your counselor what you learned, and explain why the monument is important to this country's citizens. - 3.
-Watch the national evening news five days in a row OR read the front page of a major daily newspaper five days in a row.
-Discuss the national issues you learned about with your counselor.
-Choose one of the issues and explain how it affects you and your family. - 4.
-Discuss each of the following documents with your counselor.
-Tell your counselor how you feel life in the United States might be different without each one. - a.
-Declaration of Independence - b.
-Preamble to the Constitution - c.
-The Constitution - d.
-Bill of Rights - e.
-Amendments to the Constitution - 5.
-List the six functions of government as noted in the preamble to the Constitution.
-Discuss with your counselor how these functions affect your family and local community. - 6.
-With your counselor's approval, choose a speech of national historical importance.
-Find out about the author, and tell your counselor about the person who gave the speech.
-Explain the importance of the speech at the time it was given, and tell how it applies to American citizens today.
-Choose a sentence or two from the speech that has significant meaning to you, and tell your counselor why. - 7.
-Name the three branches of our federal government and explain to your counselor their functions.
-Explain how citizens are involved in each branch.
-For each branch of government, explain the importance of the system of checks and balances. - 8.
-Name your two senators and the member of Congress from your congressional district.
-Write a letter about a national issue and send it to one of these elected officials, sharing your view with him or her.
-Show your letter and any response you receive to your counselor.
+Using books, brochures, the internet (with your parent's permission), and other resources, find out more about the monument.
+Tell your counselor what you learned, and explain why the monument is important to this country's citizens. - 8.
+Name your representatives in the United States Congress.
+Write a letter to your representative in Congress explaining your views on a national issue.
+Show your letter, along with any response you might receive, to your counselor.